Skip to main content

 In Transactions (v0), the available operations are:

-• Take - Remove from the database a claim owned by the transaction issuer, and add the claim to the transaction.
+• Take - Remove from the database a claim issued by the transaction issuer, and add the claim to the transaction.
 If the claim doesn't exist the transaction fails.
+Two Take operations of the same claim (same key) will fail both transactions.

 • Call - Invokes a smart contract.